ninevra/coda/step-by-step/character-advancement.md

-	THE NEW LEVEL
+	THE EXPERIENCE TOKEN

-The "new level" or "newlevel" is the currency of character advancement.
+The "experience token" is the currency of character advancement.
-New levels are associated with a character and are not transferable.
+Experience tokens are associated with a character and are not transferable.
-"You" are the character in possession of the new levels.
+"You" in this section refers to the character in possession of the experience tokens.

-You gain new levels at character creation (5 by default).
+You gain experience tokens at character creation (5 by default).
-The GM may award new levels at any time after character creation, usually one at a time.
+The GM may award experience tokens at any time after character creation, usually one at a time.
-Traditionally, the receipt of a new level is called "leveling up."
+Traditionally, the receipt of an experience token is called "leveling up."

-New levels can be "spent" or "forfeited".
-New levels are usually spent to gain feats, though other ways of spending them exist.
+Experience tokens can be "spent" or "forfeited".
+Experience tokens are usually spent to gain feats, though other ways of spending them exist.
 More on this later.